fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.TrafficManager/v1.0/Get-AzureRmTrafficManagerEndpoint.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmTrafficManagerEndpoint** cmdlet gets an endpoint for an azure_2 Traffic Manager profile.
+The **Get-AzureRmTrafficManagerEndpoint** cmdlet gets an endpoint for an Azure Traffic Manager profile.

 You can modify this object locally, and then apply changes to the profile by using the Set-AzureRmTrafficManagerEndpoint cmdlet.
 Specify the endpoint by using the *Name* and *Type* parameters.